 No. Field Data Type Description 5 Action ENUM This field indicates the feature activation/deactivation status.
-Possible values are: 0 = Feature deactivated 1 = Feature activated 2 = Feature remains in current status 3 = Unsuccessful activation 4 = Unsuccessful deactivation 6 Subscriber DN DIGITS Directory number of subscriber activating or deactivating the feature.
-In the case of Class of Service Switchover feature, the DN may be followed by a '#' followed by the PIN index used by the subscriber to activate/ deactivate the feature.
+Possible values are: 0 = Feature deactivated 1 = Feature activated 2 = Feature remains in current status 3 = Unsuccessful activation 4 = Unsuccessful deactivation 6 Subscriber DN DIGITS An up to 16-characters string that represents the directory number of subscriber activating or deactivating the feature.
+In the case of Class of Service Switchover feature, the DN may be followed by a '#' followed by the PIN index used by the subscriber to activate/deactivate the feature.
 This may occur when there are many subscribers using the same terminal.
 The default value is no character (NULL).
-7 Secondary DN DIGITS This field indicates the forwarded to DN or far-end DN, depending on the feature.
-If the 'Private'/'Business' call feature is used (see Section 4.2.2.2, "Determining the Paying Party") then the authorization code (PIN) is replaced with .
-Display of the PIN can be enabled if desired.
+7 Secondary DN DIGITS An up to 128-characters string that represents the forwarded to DN or far-end DN, depending on the feature.
+If the 'Private'/'Business' call feature is used then the authorization code (PIN) is replaced with .
+If desired, it is possible to turn of the hiding of the PIN (see Section 4.2.2.2, "Determining the Paying Party").
 The default value is no character (NULL).
 8 SLE List Status ENUM This field displays the status of this record on the SLE list.
 Possible values are: 0 = no list 1 = deleted from SLE list 2 = created on SLE list 3 = edited on SLE list 9 SLE List Size INT This field displays the size of the SLE list.
 10 Original Time DATE If this record indicates a feature deactivation, this field displays the date and time the feature was originally activated.
 If this record indicates a feature activation, this field is NULL.
 11 Auto Recall/CallBack Activation Outcome ENUM This field displays the outcome of an auto recall/callback feature activation.
 Possible values are: 0 = feature not used 1 = immediate processing resulted in call attempt 2 = delayed, resulting in call attempt 3 = delayed, resulting in busy or announcement 4 = delayed, resulting in process ending by system deactivation 5 = delayed, resulting in process ending by user deactivation or extended by reactivation 12 Auto Recall/CallBack Re- Activation Outcome ENUM This field displays the outcome of an auto recall/callback feature reactivation.
 Possible values are: 0 = feature not used 1 = delayed, resulting in call attempt 2 = delayed, resulting in busy or announcement 3 = delayed, resulting in process ending by system deactivation 4 = delayed, resulting in process ending by user deactivation or extended by reactivation